Mobile App prototype

-Designed and built for Philips sound, the 'You Need To Hear This' Spotify app is about music discovery, but in a whole new interface - crowd music recommendation through the act of listening.
+Designed and built for Philips sound, the 'You Need To Hear This' Spotify app is about music discovery, but in a whole new interface - crowd music recommendation through the act of listening, keeps your ear to the street.

 Discovering music that people are listening to right now in any geographic location.
 I've heard East London is cool, what are 'they' listening to?
 How about on Bedford Avenue?
 Across Tokyo?